svandragt/wmm/readme.md

 ## Requirements

 - https://multipass.run/
+- A working knowledge of bash scripting, because all the configuration and extensions will use them.

 ## Installation

 1. Run `./reset.sh` then follow instructions to add the guest host to your `/etc/hosts` file.
+It deletes the current guest and then reprovisions it.
 2. load up https://wp.test